 What is the difference between commercial and residential HVAC?

-Talking about the size yes, it does matter in the world of HVAC systems.
-On one hand, the residential HVAC unit is designed to comfortably warm or cool down spaces such as your home.
+- Size Plays the Lead Role: Talking about size yes, it does matter in the world of HVAC systems.
+On one hand, the residential Heating Service in Glendale CA is designed to comfortably warm or cool down spaces such as your home.
 On the other hand, commercial HVAC units are bulky and serve a larger area.
 The fans used in the unit are obviously bigger in size.

-The name of the two HVAC units is similar, but the inner mechanism varies.
-At homes, the main unit can be established in the backyard but a big space is required for a commercial system.
-In most of cases, HVAC experts set up a commercial system on the terrace of a building, to save space.
+- Both Serve the Same Purpose with Different Capacities: The name of the two HVAC units is similar, but the inner mechanism varies.
+At home, the main unit can be established in the backyard but a big space is required for a commercial system.
+In most cases, HVAC repair experts set up a commercial system on the terrace of a building, to save space.
 This also makes its maintenance and service easy.
-Evans Heating & Air provide services for all types of heating service in Glendale, CA.
+Evans Heating & Air provides services for all types of Furnace Repair in Glendale, CA.

-The service cost of commercial and home HVAC units have major differences.
+- Costing—the Main Difference: The service cost of commercial and home HVAC units have major differences.
 The reason for that is not just the size but also the complexity of the system.
 It makes a commercial system’s maintenance costlier.
-The components used in the commercial systems are much rarer and have different mechanisms than that of a residential unit.
+The components used in commercial systems are much rarer and have different mechanisms than that of a residential unit.

 Both units are designed to serve similar purposes—of providing a comfortable life.
 It is very important to maintain both types of HVAC units from time to time.
 This is offered by Evans Heating & Air in Glendale, CA. Contact us for the best Heating Repair in Glendale CA, and surrounding areas.